Who discovered Nigeria as a country? Name, date, and more facts

 Before Flora Shaw allegedly suggested the name Nigeria, the region around the Niger was called the "River Niger Area," "Royal Niger Company Territories," "Niger Empire," "Central Sudan," "Niger Sudan," and "Hausa Territories."
 Lord Frederic Lugard used the term "Nigeria" when he fused the "Southern Nigeria Protectorate" and the "Northern Nigeria Protectorate" in 1914.

-Scottish explorer Mungo Park discovered River Niger.
-He traveled overland from the Gambia in 1795 and reached the Niger near Ségou in July 1796. he established that the river flowed eastward.
+Scottish explorer Mungo Park discovered the River Niger.
+He travelled overland from the Gambia in 1795 and reached the Niger near Ségou in July 1796.
+He established that the river flowed eastward.

 Facts about Flora Shaw (Lady Lugard)